-The bid delivery address is: Department of Administration, Purchasing Division 2019 Washington Street East Charleston, WV 25305-0130
+Department of Administration, Purchasing Division 2019 Washington Street East Charleston, WV 25305-0130 Fax: 304-558-3970

-A bid that is not submitted electronically through wvOASIS should contain the information listed below on the face of the envelope or the bid may be rejected by the Purchasing Division.:
+A bid submitted in paper or facsimile form should contain the information listed below on the face of the submission envelope or fax cover sheet.
+Otherwise, the bid may be rejected by the Purchasing Division.